 Where a competent national authority has assumed the responsibility for ensuring and maintaining the uniqueness of the RFID identification code for a specific species in that country, the ISO 3166 3-digit numeric country code may be used in place of the manufacturer code in the electronic identity or RFID of that specific species of animal.

-The use of manufacturer codes in the International Identity used for genetic evaluation purposes is discouraged (Section 9.1.1.2).
+The use of manufacturer codes in the International Identity used for genetic evaluation purposes is discouraged (Refer to Section 9 of the ICAR Guidelines).